-- Payment of tax deducted from employees salary (PAYE) in the preceding month. - Payment of Special Contribution for Defence withheld on payments of dividends, interest or rents (when the tenant is a company, partnership, the state or local authority) made to Cyprus tax residents in the preceding month. - Payment of tax withheld in the preceding month on payments to non-Cyprus residents.
+- Payment of tax deducted from employees salary (PAYE) in the preceding month. - Payment of Special Contribution for Defence withheld on payments of dividends or interest made to Cyprus tax residents in the preceding month. - Payment of tax withheld in the preceding month on payments to non-Cyprus residents.